BYUHPC/sci-comp-course/project/phase3.md

 Add an informal plain text "essay" titled `cpp-optimization.txt` (or `cpp-optimization.md` if you want markdown formatting) that contains answers to the bolded questions above.

-Tag the commit you'd like me to grade from `phase3` and push it.
+Develop in a branch named `phase3` or tag the commit you'd like me to grade from `phase3` and push it.